Which donations can I claim?

 - registered national arts service organizations;

-- listed housing corporations in Canada set up only to provide low-cost housing for the aged;
+- registered housing corporations resident in Canada set up only to provide low-cost housing for the aged;

-- listed municipal or public bodies performing a function of government in Canada;
+- registered municipal or public bodies performing a function of government in Canada;

 - the United Nations and its agencies;